Raytheon Certifies Beechcraft G58 Baron

 Key Takeaways:

-• The G58 Baron features the Garmin G1000 integrated avionics suite as standard equipment, including the GFC 700 autopilot and GWX68 weather radar.
+• The G58 Baron features the Garmin G1000 integrated avionics system as standard, including a PFD, MFD for engine/navigation, the GFC 700 autopilot, and GWX68 color weather radar.

 See a mistake?
 Contact us.